 It is an urban planner’s job to decide which things—like buildings, roads, and parks—should go in which places.”

-An alternate but simple & short description of Planning by Planetizen
+An alternate but short & straightforward description of Planning by Planetizen

 “A professional practice and an academic study focused on the future of built environments and connected natural environments—from the smallest towns to the largest cities and everything in between.”